Sikeston lawyer Blanton invited to join trial lawyer fellowship

-Sikeston-based lawyer Joseph C. Blanton, Jr. was named a Fellow of the American College of Trial Lawyers at the college’s annual meeting on Saturday, Sept.
+Sikeston-based lawyer Joseph C. Blanton Jr. was named a Fellow of the American College of Trial Lawyers at the college’s annual meeting Saturday, Sept.
 28, in Nashville, Tennessee.

 Blanton is a partner at Blanton, Nickell, Collins, Douglas, Hanschen & Peters LLC and has practiced law in Southeast Missouri since 1987.
-He formerly served as a law clerk to the now-retired Stephen N. Limbaugh Sr., a U.S. District Judge for the Eastern and Western districts of Missouri.
+He formerly served as a law clerk to the now-retired Stephen N. Limbaugh Sr., a U.S. district judge for the Eastern and Western districts of Missouri.

 The American College of Trial Lawyers offers membership by invitation only to experienced trial lawyers whose professional careers feature high standards of ethical conduct, professionalism and civility.
 Lawyers need a minimum of 15 years’ trial experience to be eligible for a fellowship.